How the government monitors imports into the UK.

 An import licence is not needed to import the majority of industrial goods into the United Kingdom or EU.

-However, some industrial goods require import licences, issued by the Import Licensing Branch (ILB), as a result of controls imposed at national, EU or UN level.
+However, some industrial goods need import licences, issued by the Import Licensing Branch (ILB), as a result of controls imposed at national, EU or UN level.
 ILB publicises these restrictions by issuing Notices to Importers.

 The UK is part of the EU Single Market and the European Commission has sole responsibility for the EU’s commercial policy.
 With limited exceptions (for example, on security or health grounds), the UK is unable to introduce national import controls.